milliondollarscript/milliondollarscript/readme.txt

 = 2.5.5 =
 * Fix having the stats box on the page at the same time as ordering would break the ordering process.
+* Implemented a more robust language scanner system using the nikic/PHP-Parser library.

 = 2.5.4 =
 * Fix NFS page not working due to missing $.